No booking fees on the app

 Peterborough to York train travel guide

-The train journey from Peterborough to York combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Peterborough, you can get to York in just 1h 6m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Peterborough to York is efficient and offers a scenic and comfortable experience.
+With frequent departures from Peterborough, you can reach York in just 1h 6m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking